idpattison/wiktionary-golang/README.md

 )

 func main() {
 	lw, err := wiktionary.GetWord("red", "en)
 	if err != nil {
 		log.Fatalln(err)
 	}
 }
-}
 ~~~
-lw is a structure containing the parsed word, and a JSON version will be written to the working directory if required.
+*lw* is a structure containing the parsed word, and a JSON version will be written to the working directory if required.

 The JSON output looks like this (example is the English word 'red') - this will vary dependent on the options chosen - NB a large number of cognates and translations have been omitted for brevity.
 ~~~